Payor Communication Task Force

 How to Apply

-Medical device sponsors may contact CDRHPayorCommunications@fda.hhs.gov to request that a listed respondent join their Pre-Submission meeting.
-This request must be received prior to submitting your Pre-Submission to CDRH for review.
-Once we receive your request, we will work with those selected to gauge their interest and availability.
-If you have any questions about this opportunity, please email CDRHPayorCommunications@fda.hhs.gov .
+Medical device sponsors may contact CDRHPayorCommunications@fda.hhs.gov to request that one or more participating organizations join a Pre-Submission meeting.
+This request must be received prior to submitting your Pre-Submission to CDRH for review, to allow time for the participating organizations to consider the request and to prepare for the meeting.
+Once we receive your request, we will work with the selected organizations to confirm their interest and availability.
+We will also explain the process, timelines, potential additional requirements (e.g., confidentiality agreements), and answer any questions you may have.
+If you have any questions about this opportunity, please email CDRHPayorCommunications@fda.hhs.gov.

 In 2011, FDA and CMS introduced the Parallel Review Pilot Program (Parallel Review), which established a mechanism for FDA and CMS to simultaneously review the submitted clinical data to help decrease the time between FDA's approval of a premarket application and the subsequent CMS national coverage determination (NCD).
 In October 2016, the FDA and CMS announced the Parallel Review program will be fully implemented and extended indefinitely.